peng-yongsheng/incubator-skywalking/docs/en/OAP/README.md

 Metric in OAP is totally new feature in 6 series.
 Build observability for a distributed system based on metric of connected nodes.
 No tracing data is required.

+Metric data are aggregated inside AOP cluster in streaming mode.
+See below about Observability Analysis Language, which provides the easy way to do aggregation and analysis in script style.

 ## Observability Analysis Language
 Provide OAL(Observability Analysis Language) to analysis incoming data in streaming mode.